EBR school board sets special meeting for Tuesday to take new applications for superintendent

 BATON ROUGE — The East Baton Rouge Parish School Board scheduled a special meeting for Tuesday night to solicit additional candidates for its vacant superintendent's position and has already set aside Wednesday for interviews and a news conference with its new leader.

-The district is under pressure to name a new superintendent to replace Sito Narcisse, whose contract wasn't extended.
+The district is under pressure to name a new superintendent to replace Sito Narcisse last winter, whose contract wasn't extended.
 Interim leader Adam Smith has been leading the system since then, and his contract expires at midnight Tuesday.

 A brief notice from the board says it will meet at 6 p.m.
 Tuesday — six hours before Smith's term expires.
-It says it will take applications until noon Wednesday, and then conduct interviews with the new candidate or candidates for 4 p.m.
+It says it will take applications until noon Wednesday, and then conduct interviews with the new candidate or candidates at 4 p.m.
 Wednesday.

 A special meeting to name a new superintendent will follow, and then after the appointment the new superintendent will meet with the media, the notice says.

-The moves come just before a meeting between Louisiana's schools superintendent and board leaders amid his concerns that East Baton Rouge students don't fare as well as others in the state and that the school board doesn't spend enough money on instruction.
+The scheduling announcement came just before a meeting between Louisiana's schools superintendent and board leaders amid his concerns that East Baton Rouge students don't fare as well as others in the state and that the school board doesn't spend enough money on instruction.

 Cade Brumley wrote to the East Baton Rouge School Board on Friday, noting the looming deadline to name a new local superintendent.
 Several attempts to name a new leader have failed, and two finalists took their names out of the running last week.
 The other withdrew on July 6.